emilies03/To-Do-App/README.md

 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

 The database name and connection string will also need to be added.
+To log to Loggly, the LOGGLY_TOKEN has to be added.

 ### Dependency Checking